gardener/gardener/docs/development/testing.md

 ### Running Integration Tests

-The `test-integration` make rule prepares the environment automatically by downloading the respective binaries (if not yet present) and sets the necessary environment variables.
+The `test-integration` make rule prepares the environment automatically by downloading the respective binaries (if not yet present) and setting the necessary environment variables.

 ```bash
 make test-integration